jonhadfield/soba/README.md

 |:----------------|:--------------------------------------------------------------|
 | clone (default) | Clone the remote and compare latest bundle                    |
 | refs            | Compare refs without downloading (available since soba 1.1.4) |
+To use a self-hosted GitLab instance, set `GITLAB_APIURL` with the API URL.

 ### Comparing remote repository with local backup